How to look for records of... 1939 Register

 - enumeration district code (‘ED Letter Code’) such as DVIA

-- some of the numbers from National Registration Identity Cards or ration books, or from pre-1991 NHS Medical Cards – if any of these forms of identification included the enumeration district code (‘ED Letter Code’), a four- or five-letter code followed by two numbers (these two numbers are the schedule number and the two numbers should be the sub-number
+- numbers from National Registration Identity Cards or ration books, or from pre-1991 NHS Medical Cards – some of these forms of identification included the enumeration district code (‘ED Letter Code’), a four- or five-letter code followed by two numbers (these two numbers are the schedule number and the sub-number)

 You can learn more about the 1939 Register by watching the Using the 1939 register webinar.